 The short answer is yes.
 We believe that any course delivering this kind of training should have criteria for measuring people’s ability to put the skills they’ve learned into practice.

-There will be four theory chapters, each with a quiz at the end; we require all participants to pass these before moving onto physical skills which will be assessed in order to fulfil our BILD Act Certification requirement.
+There will be five theory chapters, each with a quiz at the end; we require all participants to pass these before moving onto physical skills which will be assessed in order to fulfil our BILD Act Certification requirement.

 - Is this course BILD Act certified?